thetutlage/mirage.js/README.md

 ## How it works?

-Vue mirage starts simply by intercepting all HTTP requests made by your HTTP library and returns a mocked response.
-Which means, you won't have to touch a line of code inside your tests or actual code when testing AJAX requests.
+Mirage starts simply by intercepting all Ajax requests made by your Ajax library and returns a mocked response.
+Which means, you won't have to touch a single line of code inside your tests or actual code when testing AJAX requests.

 ### Directory Structure

 ```
 |-- mirage
-|---- routes.js
-|---- server.js
+|---- config.js
 |---- blueprints/
 |---- fixtures/
 ```